Route4Me Alternatives: Route Planners That Cost Less

 - We have more accurate traffic prediction and ETAs based on machine learning.

-- Routific can accommodate mixed route types, including routes with different start times and heterogeneous vehicles.
+- Routific can accommodate mixed route types, including routes with different start times and different vehicle types.

 - Unlike Route4Me, Routific gives you a choice of what to prioritize during route optimization.
 Do you want to use the minimum number of vehicles, balance workloads across a number of drivers, minimize the number of visits per vehicle, or choose the shortest overall distance?